The views expressed by the host on this program documented to be almost always right 98.5% of the time.

 And when you go cozying up to these people, it's not helping you.

-And the and the media does not elect Republicans.
+And the media does not elect Republicans.

-They don't have anything to do with the media doesn't run the Republican Party.
+The media doesn't run the Republican Party.

-How about how about this?
+How about this?

-How about when this is one thing I'll never forget.
+How about when this is one thing I'll never forget?

 You might have your own example.

-I'm gonna gag me with a spoon.
+I mean, gag me with a spoon.

 It was time for my index finger down my throat.

-And I I would assume um most people too.
+And I would assume most people too.

 Come on, Chris.